On-the-fly privacy for location histograms.

-Privacy, trust, and security in (mobile) networks; I use statistics, game theory, and algorithms.
+Privacy, trust, and security in (mobile) networks; I use statistics, optimization, and algorithms.

 Privacy is my main current research interest: